 - 19.1 The Council will appoint a Chairperson and a Vice-Chairperson for each Committee. - 19.2 No councillor will, at any time, be a Chairperson of more than one Committee (with the exception of the Leader of the Council and the Chairperson of the Overview and Scrutiny Co-ordinating and Call-in Committee).
 In addition, any informal panel or forum relevant to a Cabinet Member's Portfolio may be chaired by the appropriate Cabinet Member without breaching this Rule 18.2. - 19.3 No councillor will, at any time, be a member of the Cabinet and also a member of Overview and Scrutiny Committee or any of the Scrutiny Sub-Committees or Panels i.e., Select Committees. - 19.4 When the Chairperson of a Committee is at a meeting, he or she has the right to lead the meeting.
-If the Chairperson is not at a meeting the Vice-Chairperson has the right to chair the meeting.
+If there are equal numbers of votes for and against on any matter, the Chairperson will have a casting vote.
+If the Chairperson is not at a meeting the Vice-Chairperson has the right to chair the meeting and will have a casting vote if needed.
 However, at any meeting the Chairperson or Vice-Chairperson can invite the Committee to appoint any Member of that Committee as a temporary Chairperson for that particular meeting (notwithstanding Rule 18.2 above). - 19.5 If neither the Chairperson nor the Vice-Chairperson of a Committee is at a meeting, the members at the meeting will choose a member from those present to lead the meeting. - 19.6 If the Chairperson or Vice-Chairperson arrives at a meeting from which he or she is absent after the time for which the meeting has been summoned, he or she has the right to lead the meeting after any item that is already being discussed has been dealt with.
-(This includes the vote and declaring the result). - 19.7 The person who is leading a meeting can use any of the Chairperson 's powers or duties.
+(This includes the vote and declaring the result).

+19.7 The person who is leading a meeting can use any of the Chairperson 's powers or duties.